VDeumier/LOQC_MNIST/README.md

 In the modelparams folder are stored the parameters of the trained (1 epoch) model as well as relevant values.
 In the current state, the model doesn't train well at all, but I hope to make it work by implementing SU(N) gates as well as upgrade the gradient calculations by using explicit formulas to make things faster.
+Another idea could be to increase the numbers of parameters: right now, the hybrid model has only 125 parameters vs 37058 for the classical model.